 Bath Bomb/Shower Gel

 No real explanation needed for these, but if you’re going to be having a bath or shower anyway, you might as well make it festive!
-Lush are great for novelty products, and I love their Snowman bubbleroon (£4.25), their Christmas sweater bath bomb (£4.50) and their Santa’s Belly shower jelly (£4.75).
+There are some great options out there so shop around – Etsy has some great small businesses selling them, or you could try and make your own!

 What better to find in an adult Christmas Eve Box than a tasty tipple?
 31Dover do a great range of miniature bottles on their website, ideal for popping into your box as an extra little treat.
 I think I’d opt for the Moet & Chandon rose champagne (£13.45) and, for Ben, get him a little bottle of Monkey Shoulder whisky (£4.95).